 When the Tioga Road is closed, it is not possible to drive to Tuolumne Meadows or enter Yosemite National Park from the east.
 All other park entrances, including those along Highway 120 from the west, Hetch Hetchy, Highway 140, and Highway 41, remain open all year.

-The Glacier Point Road closes due to snow, usually from sometime in November through late May or early June.
-From approximately mid December through March, the first five miles of this road are open to Badger Pass ski area.
+Glacier Point Road closes due to snow, usually from sometime in November through late May or early June.
+From approximately mid-December through March, the first five miles of this road are open to the Badger Pass Ski Area.
+The first five miles of this road close near the end of March or very early April.
 It is not possible to drive to Glacier Point when the Glacier Point Road is closed.